Adolescent Mental Health Treatment and Support

 Worse yet, suicide has become the second leading cause of death among young people ages 15-24, as reported by the American Psychological Association.
 In fact, more that 90% of children who die by suicide have a mental health condition, according to NAMI.
 All this leaves no doubt that adolescent mental health treatment should be considered a top priority.

-What are the Signs of a Youth Mental Health Disorder?
+What are the Common Signs of a Youth Mental Health Disorder?

 Signs of mental illness generally are first seen in the early teen years.
 Half of all cases of adult mental illness are first detected after age 14, with 70% having displayed signs of illness before age 24.
 Unfortunately, there is often a long delay in obtaining adolescent mental health treatment—often well into early adulthood.